The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Numerical Examples

-The first example consists of a circular cavity problem.
+Let us now consider a circular cavity problem.
 The computational domain is $\Omega_c = [-1.1,1.1]\times[-1.1,1.1]$ and the embedded boundary $\Gamma$ is a circle of unit radius and centered at $(0,0)$ that encloses the physical domain $\Omega$.
 The time interval is $I=[0,1]$ and we enforce PEC boundary conditions on $\Gamma$.
 The physical parameters are $\epsilon = 1$ and $\mu = 1$, and the solution in cylindrical coordinates in $\Omega$ is given by

-where $\alpha_{i,j}$ is the $j$-th positive real root of the $i$-order Bessel function of first kind $J_i$, $i=2$ and $j=11$.
-The left plot of Fig.~\ref{fig:conv_embedded_boundary} shows that we obtain the expected $2\,m+1$ rates of convergence in the $L^2$-norm.
-Fig.~\ref{fig:pblm_4_caption} illustrates the approximations of electromagnetic fields at the final time.
+where $\alpha_{i,j}$ is the $j$-th positive real root of the $i$-order Bessel function of first kind $J_i$, $i=2$ and $j=11$. { The left plot of Fig.~\ref{fig:conv_embedded_boundary_cavity_problem} shows that we obtain the expected $2\,m+1$ rates of convergence for the electromagnetic fields in the $L^2$-norm.
+The $2\,m$ rates of convergence for the divergence of the magnetic field are illustrated in the right plot of Fig.~\ref{fig:conv_embedded_boundary_cavity_problem}.} Fig.~\ref{fig:pblm_4_caption} illustrates the approximations of electromagnetic fields at the final time.

-We now consider the computational domain $\Omega_c = [0,1]\times[0,1]$, illustrated in Fig.~\ref{fig:geo_pblm_5}, and the time interval is $I=[0,1]$.
-In this situation, we are seeking a numerical solution in $\Omega^+$.
-The physical parameters are $\mu=1$ and $\epsilon=1$.
-The initial data, and boundary conditions on $\Gamma_1$ and $\Gamma_2$ are chosen so that the solution in $\Omega^+$ is given by